BerlinUnited/NaoTH/README.txt

 Directory layout description

-+ NaoRunner          : controller for the real Nao and different simulators
++ Platforms          : controller for the real Nao and different simulators
++ NaoTH-Tools        : common code and the interface
 + ModuleFramework    : a simple and powerful module framework
 + DebugCommunication : a simple and powerful debug communication framework based on glib
-+ TestBehavior       : some simple robot control using the NaoRunner)
 + SimpleSoccerAgent  : some simple robot soccer agent using the NaoRunner
 + SoccerNaoTH        : The NaoTH 2011 soccer controller (not published)